-NOTE: The tubing

-on the unit to give the most accurate airflow measurement.
+NOTE: These ports are carefully located on the unit to give the most accurate airflow measurement.
 Do not relocate pressure ports.

 NOTE: Make sure clean filters are installed before balancing airflow.
 Dirty or clogged filters reduce airflow through the unit.